damianhakert/damianhakert.github.io/source/handbook/support/index.md

 tweets that are forwarded by @gitlab, the response from Twitter will always start with @gitlab as well but you must make sure to **@ mention the user** who tweeted their question to @gitlab in the first place.

+Direct messaging from everybody is enabled on GitLab and GitLabSupport accounts.
+Users should be directed to send us a private message in case we require some private information such as their email address to be able to service their requests.

 The @GitLabStatus account should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.